-6.1 The procedures to be compared
+6.1.
+The procedures to be compared

-A simulation study was performed to compare the FDR control and the power of various adaptive procedures for controlling FWE and FDR.
-The seven procedures that were investigated in some detail can be roughly divided into two types, namely: newly suggested adaptive procedures, numbered 1-3 below; and previously suggested adaptive controlling FDR procedures, numbered 4-7 below.
+A simulation study was performed to compare the FDR-control and the power of various adaptive procedures for controlling the familywise error rate and the false discovery rate.
+The seven procedures that were investigated in some detail can be roughly divided into two types, namely newly suggested adaptive procedures, numbered 1-3 below, and previously suggested adaptive FDR-controlling procedures, numbered 4-7 below.
 Three other procedures, numbered 8-10, serve as benchmarks for comparing performance.

 Procedure 1.
-The two-stage linear step-up procedure denoted by two-step procedure in the tables; see Definition 6.
-By Theorem 1, this procedure controls the FDR at level q.
+The two-stage linear step-up procedure, denoted by TST in the tables; see Definition 6.
+By Theorem 1, this procedure controls the false discovery rate at level q.

 Procedure 2.
-The modified two-stage procedure (M-TST).
-This procedure makes use of q in stage 1, and q' = q/(1+q) in stage 2.
-Even though the proof requires using q/(1+q) at both stages, we explore this procedure as well since it is more natural to use q at the first stage.
+The modified two-stage procedure, denoted by M-TST.
+This procedure makes use of q in stage 1, and q' = q(1 + q) in stage 2.
+Even though the proof requires the use of q/(1 + q) at both stages, we explore this procedure as well since it is more natural to use q at the first stage.

 Procedure 3.
-The multiple-stage linear step-up procedure (MST); see Definition 7.
+The multiple-stage linear step-up procedure, denoted by MST; see Definition 7.

 Procedure 4.
-The adaptive procedure of Benjamini & Hochberg (2000) (ABH); see Definition 3.
+The adaptive linear step-up procedure of Benjamini & Hochberg (2000), denoted by ABH; see Definition 3.

 Procedure 5.
-The adaptive linear step-up procedure (S-HLF); see Definition 5 with $\lambda = 1/2$.
+The adaptive linear step-up procedure with Storey's estimator, denoted by S-HLF; see Definition 5 with $\lambda = \frac{1}{2}$.

 Procedure 6.
-The adaptive linear step-up procedure as modified in Storey et al. (2004) (M-S-HLF).
+The adaptive linear step-up procedure as modified in Storey et al. (2004), denoted by M-S-HLF.

 Procedure 7.
-The median adaptive linear step-up procedure (MED-LSU).
+The median adaptive linear step-up procedure, denoted by MED-LSU.

 Procedure 8.
-The adaptive Hochberg (A-HCH) procedure (Hochberg & Benjamini, 1990).
-This adaptive step-up procedure is designed to control the FWE.
+The adaptive Hochberg procedure of Hochberg & Benjamini (1990), denoted by A-HCH.
+This adaptive step-up procedure is designed to control the familywise error rate.

 Procedure 9.
-The linear step-up procedure (LSU); see Definition 1.
-This non-adaptive procedure controls the FDR at level m_0/m .
+The linear step-up procedure, denoted by LSU; see Definition 1.
+This nonadaptive procedure controls the false discovery rate at level m_0/m .

 Procedure 10.
-The linear step-up procedure at level qm/m_0 (ORC).
+The linear step-up procedure at level qm/m_0 , denoted by ORC.

-The 'oracle' procedure, number 10 above, which uses m_0/m to control the FDR at the exact level q, is obviously not implementable in practice as m_0 is unknown.
+The 'Oracle' procedure, number 10 above, which uses m_0/m to control the false discovery rate at the exact level q, is obviously not implementable in practice as m_0 is unknown.
 It serves as a benchmark against which other procedures can be compared.
 It also serves as a variance-reduction method in the simulation study under independence: a large reduction in variance is achieved by comparing the estimated difference in false discovery rates achieved by the procedure in question and that of procedure 10 to zero.